tobymurray/jekyll-blog/_posts/2017-02-11-reverse-ssh-tunnel.markdown

     1. `sudo sed -i '$a GatewayPorts clientspecified' /etc/ssh/sshd_config`
     1. Restart the SSH server: `sudo service ssh restart`
     <br><br>

+And that's it.
+The public computer is ready to act as a gateway to your private computer.
+All it needs to do is stay accessible.

+#### Private computer ####

+1. First things first, you're going to want to ensure your private machine can communicate with the public machine securely.
+The easiest way to do this is with [SSH keys](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys) - they'll allow the computers to connect without having to type in a username and password everytime.
+If anything here is confusing, follow the better written guide [here](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys).

+    1. Ensure you have SSH installed (as well as autossh, we'll be using that): `sudo apt install ssh autossh`
+    1. Ensure you're logged in as the user you'd like to connect to the public computer with
+    1. Create a private/public key pair to use for authentication with the public computer
+        1. `ssh-keygen`
+        1. You can use the defaults for all the prompts or change them as you wish
+        1. This will yield a key pair - `~/.ssh/id_rsa` (the private part that you never share with anyone) and `~/.ssh/id_rsa.pub` (the public part, designed to be shared)
+    1. Add the public key that corresponds to your private machine to the "authorized keys" on the public machine
+        1. `ssh-copy-id user@cloud-instance-ip.totallyreal.com`
+1. You can now test the connection with your own configuration, for me it was running on port `7080`:
+    1. `ssh -R "[::]:7080:localhost:7080" -N root@23.239.2.79`
+    1. This sets up a reverse tunnel from the public machine's port `7080` to the private machine's port `7080`
+1. Using SSH directly works, but for a more robust and persistent connection we'll use [auttossh](http://www.harding.motd.ca/autossh/).
+It's basically just a managed SSH connection, perfect for this use case.

-1. Back on the machine running the program you want to expose to the public, create your reverse SSL tunnels.
+Back on the machine running the program you want to expose to the public, create your reverse SSL tunnels.
 Only you will know what this looks like for your circumstances, for me it was as follows:
 {% highlight bash %}
 ssh -R "[::]:7080:localhost:7080" -R "[::]:7445:localhost:7445" -N root@23.239.2.79
 {% endhighlight %}

+#### Improvements

+- Add a separate user for autossh